 So what are you waiting for?
 Buddy up or go it alone and see how long you can survive the nightmares that lurk in the darkness.

 The Quarry is beyond a doubt one of the best horror games on the PS5.
-It’s from Supermassive Games and draws a lot from what they learned on their lauded work Until Dawn.
+It’s from Supermassive Games and draws a lot from what the studio’s learned from its lauded work Until Dawn.

 Our The Quarry review called it wonderfully atmospheric, so it’s well worth checking out for PS5 owners.

 So there you have it, our best PS5 horror games list in full.
-If you’re looking for more suggestions, make sure to check out or guide to the best PS5 multiplayer games – some of them have horror elements.
+If you’re looking for more suggestions, make sure to check out our guide to the best PS5 multiplayer games – some of them have horror elements.
+If you’re looking to the future, then also check out the new PS5 games that are arriving soon, as the next great horror banger that’ll have you gripping your best PS5 controller for dear life could be just around the corner.
+Have fun!